secretstartups/handbook/blog/release-posts/index.html.md

 #### Incident Response

 Release post content assembly on the 18th and release post deployment on the 22nd are time sensitive with multiple dependencies across various departments.
-GitLab team members often voluntarily go out of their way to assist with blockers found during these two time sensitive procedures, but it can be confusing as to who is doing what to resolve an active blocking incident.
+GitLab team members often voluntarily go out of their way to assist with blockers found during these two time-sensitive procedures, but it can be confusing as to who is doing what to resolve an active blocking incident.
 Some procedural detail to our response efforts is shown below.

-**Response and Resolution SLOs** Due to the time sensitive nature of both key Release Post actions, assembly and deployment, the initial response time must be very quick, within 15 minutes.
+**Response and Resolution SLOs** Due to the time-sensitive nature of both key Release Post actions, assembly and deployment, the initial response time must be very quick, within 15 minutes.
 Incident resolution should also be as quick, within 60 minutes or less, if possible.

 **The Role of the Technical Advisor** The introduction of the technical advisor role is meant to be a coordinating role responding to blockers that occur along the way.
 They may work alone or in tadem with other volunteers to resolve the blocker as they see fit.
 They are also responsible for clearing the blocker, assembly of others, delegating response tasks including engaging in dev escalation.